 - We review the results and may gather more information from your child’s provider or school.

-- We will schedule a follow-up visit to talk about results and recommendations.
-This visit may or may not include your child depending on what we decide during your first visit.
+- We will schedule a follow-up visit by phone or video (telehealth) to talk about results and recommendations.
+During your first visit, we will decide if your child should attend the follow-up visit.

-- Based on your child’s needs, we may work with their healthcare team or attend school meetings like those that could help your child qualify for an IEP or 504 plan.
-Schools use these plans to outline help and services they can provide to your child.
+- Based on your child’s needs, we may work with their healthcare team or their school team to help your child qualify for an IEP or 504 plan.
+Schools use these plans to guide services they can provide to your child.